vbaliga/vbaliga.github.io/_posts/2019-05-12-sample-variance-distributions-ggridges-small-sample-size.md

 ![](https://github.com/vbaliga/vbaliga.github.io/raw/master/images/2019-05-12/variance_mean_median.png)<!-- -->

-***So at small sample sizes, the means of sample variance are close to but overshoop our population variance, whereas the medians sharply underestimate population variance***.
+***So at small sample sizes, the means of sample variance are close to but overshoot our population variance, whereas the medians sharply underestimate population variance***.

 But at sample sizes over 45, means and medians of sample variance are nearly identical to the true population variance.